textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 					<tr><td colspan="8">
 						<ol class="list--refmarks">
 							<li>Full rights -- The role has access to panel and no restrictions to functionality.
 See associated panel documentation via column headers.</li>
 							<li>Limited rights -- The role has access to panel but can only see or use some of the panel's functionality.
-See [Limited access specifications](#limited-access-specifications).</li>
+See <a href="#limited-access-specifications">Limited access specifications</a>.</li>
 							<li>Blocked -- The role has no panel access, thus cannot see the panel link in the back-end navigation.
 Accounts having the status of 'None' cannot be used at all.</li>
 						</ol>
 					</td></tr>